Riad Melhoun Makes a Solo Traveler’s Dreams Come True

 Special thanks to Barceló Bávaro Grand Resort for an amazing experience.
 As always, the opinions here are my own.

-Four Seasons Marrakech For Escape & Self-Care
+Four Seasons Marrakech Provides Ultimate Oasis for Self-Care

-Four Seasons Marrakech For Escape & Self-Care
+Four Seasons Marrakech Provides Ultimate Oasis for Self-Care

 Updated on February 13, 2024

-Last Monday the temperature in Marrakech reached 108 Fahrenheit/42 Celsius making it the hottest day so far this year.
+Last Monday, the temperature in Marrakech reached 108 Fahrenheit/42 Celsius making it the hottest day so far this year.
 Here pools can be enjoyed year-round, but in May when temps typically range in the 80s and low 90s, the burning question expats and tourists are asking is where to find a cool pool.
 A Mermaid in Marrakesh, I love doing this kind of research — especially at an iconic 5-star hotel.
 Four Seasons Marrakech offers a spa and pool pass for escape and self-care for a week or a day.

 At the end of March, I returned to Morocco from spring break in Italy, packed away the down jacket I’d been wearing, and grabbed my bathing suit.
 Truly, the name of the world-revered brand couldn’t be truer than in the Red City.
 Here spring, summer, fall, and even most of winter, there’s nothing but blue skies, green gardens, and birdsongs.
 I relaxed by the Quiet Pool … a peaceful place for adults only.